-The IESE Endowmentis eminently social in nature in that all the income it earns goes to research projects and scholarships, thus promoting academic development alongside that of society as a whole.
+The IESE Endowment is eminently social in character in that all the income it generates is destined for research projects and scholarships, thus promoting academic development and that of society as a whole.

-It is precisely in compliance with this social purpose that the Endowment seeks to maximize the returns on its financial investments, always taking the ethical implications of some investment decisions and the principles of Responsible Investment into account.
+It is precisely in compliance with this social purpose that the Endowment seeks to maximize the return on its financial investments, while always bearing in mind the ethical implications of some investment decisions and the principles of Responsible Investment.

-The Foundation is aware that environmental, social and good corporate governance (ESG) risks arise from issues as varied as lack of respect for human rights, discriminatory practices, child labor, lack of respect for the environment, etc.
+The Foundation is aware of the environmental, social, and good corporate governance (ESG) risks arising from aspects as varied as lack of respect for human rights, discriminatory practices, child labor, lack of respect for the environment, etc.